byuflowlab/FLOWPanel.jl/docs/src/examples/blendedwingbody-gpucpu.md

 in CPU by default.
 However, in order to activate the CPU parallelization, the user needs to [launch Julia with multi-threading activated](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads).
-For instance, to launch Julia with 4 threads type
+For instance, to launch Julia with 4 threads:
 ```bash
 $ julia --threads 4
 ```